 Running the Pipeline¶

-The HiveTraceRed pipeline consists of three main stages that can be run independently or together.
+The HiveTraceRed pipeline consists of four main stages that can be run independently or together.

 Pipeline Overview¶